Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Further, overcoming seemingly impossible challenges, like summiting a large mountain, has been shown to improve resilience, grit, and self-efficacy.
 These are all critical elements to healthy teen development and are vital for overcoming feelings of hopelessness that accompany depression.

-In all, nature therapy is a smart option for a teen who is showing signs of depression.
+In all, nature therapy is a smart option for a teen who is showing symptoms of depression.
 Nature-based treatment’s unique environment provides customized treatment plans implemented by mental health professionals.
 If your teen struggles with depression, you might want to consider ThreePeaks Ascent as a treatment option.

 Help for Depressed Teens

 If your child is struggling with depression, it might be time to seek outside help.
-Depression is a serious condition and it is better to get on top of it early and help get your child back to living the kind of life that they’ve dreamed of.
+Teen depression is a serious condition and it is better to get on top of it early and help get your child back to living the kind of life that they’ve dreamed of.
 With the right support and counseling, your child and your family can overcome depression and look forward to a brighter future.

 If you are considering professional counseling and think that our nature-based therapy program might be a good fit for your teen, reach out to the ThreePeaks admissions team.
 They are available any time to answer all of your questions.
 Give them a call today at 435-272-1280.